intellinote/swagger-dsl/docs/syntax.md

 GET '/path':{}
 ```

-Typically howwever, rather than an empty map (`{}`), the method declaration will be followed by a YAML-like list of properities, as in this more complete example:.
+Typically however, rather than an empty map (`{}`), the method declaration will be followed by a YAML-like list of properities, as in this more complete example:.

 ```coffeescript
 POST '/team/{team_id}/member':